DigitalPreservationTuWien2017/dp-task3/README.md

 #### Running the backend

 Go to

      dp-task3/digitalpreservation-datascience-backend

 and execute

      gradle bootRun

 Raw data is available in http://localhost:9000/getWeatherAllData

 #### Running the frontend

 Go to

     dp-task3/datascience-webui
 and execute

     npm install
     npm start

-the chart will open in the browser : http://localhost:8000/ Since the chart is loading from real data the backend has to fetch all the necessary data.
-The takes up to 30s to load.
+The chart will open in the browser : http://localhost:8000/ Since the chart is loading from real data the backend has to fetch all the necessary data.
+The chart takes up to 30s to load.